enso-org/enso/docs/language-server/protocol-language-server.md

   count: number;

   /**
-   * If the value has a single warning attached, the field contains textual
+   * If the value has a single warning attached, this field contains textual
    * representation of the attached warning.
+In general, warning values should
+   * be obtained by attaching an appropriate visualization to a value.
    */
   value?: string;
 }